Submitted by on

 Understand CMMC requirements

 The first step is to thoroughly understand the CMMC framework and identify the level of compliance that needs to be achieved in advance of the CMMC deadline.
-Which of the three CMMC levels is applicable will depend on the type of information handled by the organization.
+Which of the three CMMC levels is applicable to your organization will depend on the type of data that’s currently being handled, or will be handled in the future.

 Conduct a self-assessment